Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 # Desktop Mode

-The Desktop Mode is part of our Innoactive Creator PRO offer and allows you to run your training applications without the need of a VR headset.
-You can perform the training using keyboard and mouse on a regular desktop PC.
+The desktop mode is part of the Innoactive Creator Pro and allows you to run your training applications without the need of a VR headset.
+You can perform the training using keyboard and mouse on a regular desktop PC or laptop.
 The training course created in Innoactive Creator does not need to be adapted to run in desktop mode.
-Just build your training for both VR and non-VR and you can switch even during runtime between a training experience in VR and a training experience using keyboard and mouse.
+Just build your training application for both VR and non-VR and you can switch even during runtime between a training experience in VR and a training experience using keyboard and mouse.

 ## Setup in Unity

-Define if you want to start in Desktop Mode or in VR when launching your training application.
+Define if you want to start in desktop mode or in VR when launching your training application.
 You have to configure two game objects in your training scene.

 First the **[COURSE_CONTROLLER]**:

 [![Course Controller](../images/pro/03-course-controller.png "Course controller settings.")](../images/pro/03-course-controller.png)

-When using the _Desktop Mode_ you have to make sure that _Desktop_ is chosen in the _Course Controller Setup_.
+When using the _desktop mode_ you have to make sure that _Desktop_ is chosen in the _Course Controller Setup_.
 For VR (and the possibility to switch to Desktop during runtime) choose _Advanced_.
 You do not have to make any changes on any other component on the _Course Controller_ game object, everything will be automatically configured.

 Second the **[INTERACTION_RIG_LOADER]**: